projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 1. Install kube-proxy

    Depending on your platform, you may already have kube-proxy running on your Windows nodes.
-   If it is not, you must install and run kube-proxy on each of the Windows nodes in your cluster.
+   If kube-proxy is already running on your Windows nodes, skip this step.
+If kube-proxy is not running, you must install and run kube-proxy on each of the Windows nodes in your cluster.
    Note: the provided manifest depends on the kubeconfig provided by the `kube-proxy` configmap in the `kube-system` namespace.

    - Download the kube-proxy manifest: